 We expect that our liquidity portfolio will continue to be sufficient to support all of our business objectives and to meet all regulatory requirements for the foreseeable future.
-At December 31, 2022 our liquid assets were \$14.2 billion, an increase of 9% compared to the prior year, primarily as a result of deposit growth, the proceeds from portfolio sales in the second quarter of 2022 and retention of excess cash flows from operations, partially offset by loan receivables growth and share repurchase activity.
+At December 31, 2023 our liquid assets were \$16.8 billion, an increase of 18% compared to the prior year, primarily as a result of deposit growth, and retention of excess cash flows from operations, partially offset by loan receivables growth and share repurchase activity.